Interesting security stuff: Why Adam Savage Won't Trust USB Keys

 I added some sleep time between actions to smoothen the operation.
 I also got strange behavior when I tested without having Thonny open, when starting clean.
 I figured out that this was due to that CircuitPython

-by default has the file system exposed as USB drive and then Windows will show a popup about this and this removes the focus on the PowerShell window.
+by default has the file system exposed as USB drive and then Windows will show a popup about this and this interfered with the focus on the PowerShell window.
 Also this happend as I didn't

 had the initial sleep action added to the script yet.
 So to solve this I added a boot.py file with the following instruction: